4 Best Tennis Racquets for Control (2022)

 Control

-Due to it’s 98 sq. inch smaller headsize than 100 sq. inch and a dense 18×20 string pattern than open 16×19 string pattern so this pure strike 98 providing you the utmost control throughout the game.
+Due to it’s 98 sq. inch smaller headsize than 100 sq. inch and a dense 18×20 string pattern than open 16×19 string pattern so this Babolat Pure Strike 98 providing you the utmost control throughout the game.

 Somehow, hybrid frame construction, called “control frame technology,” works pretty well for making pure strike racquets, which are slightly more control-oriented racquets compared to the pure drive and pure aero.